 4. Start a Blog and write Op Ed articles to report out facts on threats and related policy issues.
 Do not relay media hype on incidents or threats.
 You have an obligation to collect and report facts; not worsen the situation with lies and rumors.
 Just posting pictures to your friends of Facebook doesn’t do much good for society.
 Communication of accurate information is important and this issue is full of misinformation.

-5. Assist Syrian refugees – help them assimilate into society.
+5. Assist refugees – help them assimilate into society.
 I’ve heard Americans rant and rave about one group of another not integrating into society.
 This is often followed by a series of insults and slurs directed towards that group.
 These days the target of the week is Muslims.
-But historically it has also been Cubans, Irish, Italians, Polish, Jews, etc. (We get some of our best jokes that way.)
+But historically it has also been Cubans, Irish, Italians, Polish, Jews, etc.

 Now try putting yourself in a refugee’s shoes.
 You arrive in a new country, your culture and religion is just one of many in a diverse society.
-And the very same assholes that are screaming at you to integrate are calling you a terrorist and demeaning your culture and religion.
+And the very same people who are screaming at you to integrate are calling you a terrorist and demeaning your culture and religion.
 Does that seem like a good recipe for an integrated and harmonious society?
 Well, probably not.
 Sounds like something from the Game of Thrones or Salem which hunts.
 Okay, so hopefully you get the point.
 Integration means willingness and acceptance.
 It doesn’t work without both.
 The best thing American communities can do is to work hard to integrate ethnic communities forming a collective sense of belonging; thereby isolating extremists.
-The federal government cannot make this happen.
-It must be done by Americans.

 There are numerous religious and non profit organizations engaged in helping Syrian refugees assimilate into American society.
 Here is a list.
 Just call one in your State to see how you can help.